nmasse-itix/apicast-sidecar-proxy/README.md

 On OpenShift, you would use a configmap + a volume mount to do so.
 On Docker, you can either build a custom docker image or use a volume mount.
-On a classic install, just put the CA certificate in one of tin one of the standard locations.
+On a classic install, just put the CA certificate in one of the one of the standard locations.

 ## Development